-In relation to the law on the equal participation of women and men in management positions in the private sector and in the civil service and its implementation in Sections 17 Subsection 2 SE Implementation Act, 76 Subsection 4 and 111 Subsection 5 of the German Stock Corporation Act (AktG), Bilfinger has set the following targets for the period until December 31, 2023, and achieved the following status with regard to the targets set as of December 31, 2021.
+In relation to the law on the equal participation of women and men in management positions in the private sector and in the civil service and its implementation in Sections 17 Subsection 2 SE Implementation Act, 76 Subsection 4 and 111 Subsection 5 of the German Stock Corporation Act (AktG), Bilfinger has set the following targets for the period until December 31, 2023, and achieved the following status with regard to the targets set as of December 31, 2022.

 Management levels 1 and 2 below the Executive Board include employees who, according to the company's internal definition, fall under management levels 1 and 1a or management level 2.
 The Executive Board had decided to achieve a target of 10 percent women in management levels 1 and 2 of Bilfinger SE by December 31, 2023.
 On November 26, 2020, the reporting date for the definition of the target figure, this proportion was 8 percent in management level 1 and nearly 5 percent in management level 2.

-As of December 31, 2021, the proportion of women in management level 1 was 6 percent, while in management level 2 it was 8 percent.
+As of December 31, 2022, the proportion of women at management level 1 was 11 percent, while the figure for management level 2 was 6 percent.

-As of December 15, 2020, the Supervisory Board set a target for the proportion of women on the Executive Board of 30 percent by December 31, 2023, i.e., at least one woman on the Executive Board consisting of three members.
-Since December 1, 2018, Christina Johansson has been a member of the Executive Board, which means that the requirement was met as of the balance sheet date of December 31, 2021.
+As of December 15, 2020, the Supervisory Board set a target for the proportion of women on the Executive Board of 30 percent by December 31, 2023, i.e., at least one woman on the Executive Board consisting of two or three members.

+With Christina Johansson as a member of the Executive Board from December 1, 2018 to June 30, 2022, the target was met during this period.